 The dashboard shows several project metrics, such as costs and time, to give you a high-level view of the project.
 To get deeper into the data, there are one-click reports that can be generated on project variance, tasks and more.
 These reports can be filtered to show just the information you want and then easily shared with stakeholders to keep them updated.

 What Other Templates Can Help With Procurement?

 The RFQ is only part of the procurement process that is itself a piece of your larger project budget.
-There are other free templates that you can use as you work on contracting with suppliers and building your project budget.
+There are other free project management templates that you can use as you work on contracting with suppliers and building your project budget.

 This free project budget template allows you to fill in all the financial details related to your project.
 The Excel template can be color-coded to read easier.
 It collects costs on labor and materials, as well as other line items that fall outside of that category.

 The RFI is part of the procurement mechanism that includes the RFP and RFQ.
 This free RFI template is to get information on the project or service.
-It can be used either as you’re working on contracting with a vendor or supplier, but also afterwards for clarification on using their good or service.
+It can be used either as you’re working on contracting with a vendor or supplier, but also afterward for clarification on using their good or service.

 The free estimate template can help you as you’re developing a project budget.
 It allows you to identify costs and more accurately estimate how much your labor, materials and more will cost.
-This will inform your RFQ and will help you decide which vendors or contractors fit within your project’s requirements.
+This will inform your RFQ and will help you decide which vendors or contractors fit your project’s requirements.

 Related Procurement Content

-ProjectManager.com is more than an award-winning software that organizes projects, teams and tasks.
+ProjectManager is more than an award-winning software that organizes projects, teams and tasks.
 It’s a project management hub, with an ever-growing library of blogs and videos that explore and instruct on every aspect of managing a project.
 Here is just a sampling of the great articles you can read for free on our site.